harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-kubernetes-category/add-artifacts-for-kubernetes-deployments.md

 This key will import the credentials from the Docker credentials file in the artifact.

-It's much simpler to simple use the `<+artifacts.primary.imagePullSecret>` expression in the values.yaml file and then reference it in other manifests.
+It's much simpler to use the `<+artifacts.primary.imagePullSecret>` expression in the values.yaml file, and then reference it in other manifests.

 Using the values.yaml file above, we simply remove the comment in front of `dockercfg: <+artifacts.primary.imagePullSecret>`: